shubhampachori12110095/WatchOUT/README.md

 tar -xvf transfer_values.tar.gz
 ```

-By running the script, you can get retrieved paths according to the query image path.
+By running the script, you can get retrieved image-paths according to the query image.

 ```
 python test.py --batch_size 1 --top_k 5